eyebluecn/tank-doc/docs/advance/api.md

 ```
 type Pager struct {

-    //Current page, 0 base
+	Page       int         `json:"page"`        //Current page, 0 base
-	Page       int         `json:"page"`
-	//The size of each page
+	PageSize   int         `json:"pageSize"`	//The size of each page
-	PageSize   int         `json:"pageSize"`
-	//Total number of entries
+	TotalItems int         `json:"totalItems"`	//Total number of entries
-	TotalItems int         `json:"totalItems"`
-	//The total number of pages
+	TotalPages int         `json:"totalPages"`	//The total number of pages
-	TotalPages int         `json:"totalPages"`
-	//Array of entities
-	Data       interface{} `json:"data"`
+	Data       interface{} `json:"data"`	    //Array of entities

 }
 ```

 #### Matter

 `Matter` represents a file (a folder is a special file).
 In order to avoid duplication of `file` with the system, `Matter` is used here.
-This entity is the most important and basic entity of blue-eye cloud disk:
+This entity is the most important and basic entity of blue-eye cloud disk

 ```
 type Matter struct {

-    //Inheritance Base, that is the Base of Uuid, Sort, ModifyTime, CreateTime here also
+	Base                                        //Inheritance Base, that is the Base of Uuid, Sort, ModifyTime, CreateTime here also
-	Base
-	//The uuid of the folder in which it is located, if in the root directory, this field is root
+	Puuid    string  `json:"puuid"`	            //The uuid of the folder in which it is located, if in the root directory, this field is root
-	Puuid    string  `json:"puuid"`
-	//The user uuid that created this file
+	UserUuid string  `json:"userUuid"`	        //The user uuid that created this file
-	UserUuid string  `json:"userUuid"`
-	//The user name to create this file
+    Username string  `json:"username"`	        //The user name to create this file
-    Username string  `json:"username"`
-	//Whether the file is a folder
+	Dir      bool    `json:"dir"`	            //Whether the file is a folder
-	Dir      bool    `json:"dir"`
-	//File name with suffix.
+	Name     string  `json:"name"`	            //File name with suffix.
 For example：avatar.jpg
-	Name     string  `json:"name"`
-    //Md5 value of the file, which is not currently implemented, as a reserved field
+	Md5      string  `json:"md5"`               //Md5 value of the file, which is not currently implemented, as a reserved field
-	Md5      string  `json:"md5"`
-	//File size, unit byte.
+	Size     int64   `json:"size"`	            //File size, unit byte.
 For example, if a file is 1M in size, then this will be： 1048576
-	Size     int64   `json:"size"`
-	//If true, the file can only be downloaded by the author or super administrator.
+	Privacy  bool    `json:"privacy"`	        //If true, the file can only be downloaded by the author or super administrator.
 If false, everyone can download the file through the download link
-	Privacy  bool    `json:"privacy"`
-	//The path of the file on disk.
+	Path     string  `json:"path"`	            //The path of the file on disk.
 The front end does not need to care about this field.
 But this field is critical when the backend is looking for files
-	Path     string  `json:"path"`
-	//Download times
-    Times    int64   `json:"times"`
+    Times    int64   `json:"times"`	            //Download times
-	//The parent of the file, matter, will not be persisted to the data set.
+	Parent   *Matter `gorm:"-" json:"parent"`	//The parent of the file, matter, will not be persisted to the data set.
 This field is a temporary assembly of matter details
-	Parent   *Matter `gorm:"-" json:"parent"`
-	//The file's sublevel matter array, which will not be persisted to the data set, is a temporary assembly of matter details
+    Children *Matter `gorm:"-" json:"-"`	    //The file's sublevel matter array, which will not be persisted to the data set, is a temporary assembly of matter details
-    Children *Matter `gorm:"-" json:"-"`

 }
 ```
 #### User

-`User` represents the User：
+`User` represents the User

 ```
 type User struct {

-    //Inherit Base, same as above
+	Base                                                //Inherit Base, same as above
-	Base
-	//Roles, with the following enumerated values：GUEST(It is not persisted to the database),USER,ADMINISTRATOR
+	Role      string    `json:"role"`	                //Roles, with the following enumerated values：GUEST(It is not persisted to the database),USER,ADMINISTRATOR
-	Role      string    `json:"role"`
-	//Username, useful in the Matter path field
+	Username  string    `json:"username"`	            //Username, useful in the Matter path field
-	Username  string    `json:"username"`
-	//Passwords are not returned to the front end by default
+	Password  string    `json:"-"`	                    //Passwords are not returned to the front end by default
-	Password  string    `json:"-"`
-	//Image Url
-	AvatarUrl string    `json:"avatarUrl"`
+	AvatarUrl string    `json:"avatarUrl"`	            //Image Url
-	//IP at last login
+	LastIp    string    `json:"lastIp"`	                //IP at last login
-	LastIp    string    `json:"lastIp"`
-	//Last login time
-	LastTime  time.Time `json:"lastTime"`
+	LastTime  time.Time `json:"lastTime"`	            //Last login time
-	//This user allows the maximum size of a single file to be uploaded
+	SizeLimit int64     `json:"sizeLimit"`	            //This user allows the maximum size of a single file to be uploaded
-	SizeLimit int64     `json:"sizeLimit"`
-	//The maximum size of files that this user allows to upload
+    TotalSizeLimit int64`json:"totalSizeLimit"`	        //The maximum size of files that this user allows to upload
-    TotalSizeLimit int64     `json:"totalSizeLimit"`
-    //Total size of files uploaded by this user
+    TotalSize int64     `json:"totalSize"`              //Total size of files uploaded by this user
-    TotalSize int64     `json:"totalSize"`
-	//State with the following enumerated values：OK,DISABLED
+	Status    string    `json:"status"`	                //State with the following enumerated values：OK,DISABLED
-	Status    string    `json:"status"`

 }
 ```

 #### Preference

 `Preference` is the Preference setting of the whole website.
 This entity is responsible for the name, logo, favicon, copyright, record number and other information of the website.
-The definition is as follows:

 ```
 type Preference struct {

-    //inherit Base, function is the same as above
+    Base                                        //inherit Base, function is the same as above
-	Base
-	//website name
-	Name        string `json:"name"`
+	Name        string `json:"name"`	        //website name
-	//url of the website logo
+	LogoUrl     string `json:"logoUrl"`	        //url of the website logo
-	LogoUrl     string `json:"logoUrl"`
-	//copyright information
-	Copyright   string `json:"copyright"`
+	Copyright   string `json:"copyright"`	    //copyright information
 	Record      string `json:"record"`
-    //size limit
-    DownloadDirMaxSize    int64 `json:"downloadDirMaxSize"`
-    //number of files
-    DownloadDirMaxNum     int64 `json:"downloadDirMaxNum"`
-    //user default total size limit
-    DefaultTotalSizeLimit int64 `json:"defaultTotalSizeLimit"`
-    //whether automatic registration is allowed
+    AllowRegister bool `json:"allowRegister"`  	//whether automatic registration is allowed
-    AllowRegister bool `json:"allowRegister"`
-	//currently running version of the blue eye blog, this field is not modifiable and hardcoded every time it is published
+    Version     string `json:"version"`         //currently running version of the blue eye blog, this field is not modifiable and hardcoded every time it is published
-	Version     string `json:"version"`
+    DownloadDirMaxSize    int64 `json:"downloadDirMaxSize"`    //size limit
+    DownloadDirMaxNum     int64 `json:"downloadDirMaxNum"`     //number of files
+    DefaultTotalSizeLimit int64 `json:"defaultTotalSizeLimit"` //user default total size limit

 }
 ```